mramshaw/Intro-to-ML/Handwriting_Classifier/README.md

 Note that the accuracy slightly exceeds the 0.9141 we were looking for.

+Of course, to get more accurate results there is [Deep MNIST](https://www.tensorflow.org/versions/r1.0/get_started/mnist/pros) - which is supposed to give 99% accuracy.

 #### Visualization

 The visualized graphics were as follows: